 In the early 1950s John Crowe Ransom, founding editor of this magazine, invited some of the most celebrated public intellectuals of the day, among them Northrop Frye, William Empson, and Leslie Fiedler, to offer their personal credos on their professional philosophies and aspirations.
 In marking The Kenyon Review’s 75th anniversary, sixteen poets, essayists, and fiction writers, authors who have published in our pages from early in their careers, will present their own contemporary credos.
 Four will appear in the print journal and twelve in KROnline.
 In addition, the original ten essays, still fascinating, will be reprised in KROnline during 2014.
 The Credos series is produced in part thanks to the support of the National Endowment for the Arts.

-Below we feature the seventh 75th Anniversary Credo by Elliott Holt.
+Below we feature the eighth 75th Anniversary Credo by Alan Heathcock.
 Other current and original credos are accessible by clicking on the links to the left.

 By Alan Heathcock